 Read time: 5 min

-Five NoVA students participated in the Aalto University Mentoring Programme during the academic year 2019-2020.
-After finishing the programme the three of them, Anni Rupponen, Vivita Kaupere and Joanna Wong discussed about, how does mentoring affect us as arts and cultural workers.
+Five NoVA students participated in the Aalto University Mentoring Programme as mentees during the academic year 2019-2020.
+After finishing the programme three of them Anni Rupponen, Vivita Kaupere and Joanna Wong discussed about, how mentoring affects us as arts and cultural workers.
 Anni had two mentors in the programme from Tuska festival and Amos Rex art museum.
-Joanna’s mentor comes Culture Centre Caisa and Vivi’s mentor works in Design Museum.
-Mentoring was seen as an opportunity to reflect your own career, widen you perspectives, and strengthen meaningful future networks.
+Joanna’s mentor comes from Culture Centre Caisa and Vivi’s mentor works in Design Museum.
+According to the students’ experiences, mentoring was seen as an opportunity to reflect your own career, widen your perspectives, and strengthen meaningful future networks.

 What were your motives to participate to the Aalto University Mentoring Programme?

 Anni: I wanted to find a mentor for many years but somehow finding a time for that has been difficult.
-The Aalto University Mentoring Programme gave a ready made framework that supported building a mentoring relationship with my mentors.
-I found my mentors myself, from the two different fields of festival production and museum’s audience outreach work.
-I am so grateful that I found mentors, two experts in their fields, who were willing to share openly their experiences and tips for developing your career.
-I have earlier experience from professional sparring so I wanted to also see how mentoring differs from that.
+Aalto University Mentoring Programme gave a ready framework that supported building mentoring relationships with my mentors.
+I searched and found mentors myself.
+I wanted to have two mentors at same time from two different fields: festival production and art museum audience outreach work, to make the most out of the mentoring experience.
+I am so grateful that I found mentors, two experts in their fields, who openly shared their experiences for me and supported me pursuing a career as an arts and culture professional.

 Vivita: I chose to participate in the mentoring programme because I wanted to have new insights in the arts and culture field in Helsinki.
 I was looking forward to extending my network and sharing fruitful discussions with an experienced person.
 The mentoring programme provided me a new specific knowledge that I didn’t earlier have access to.
 All in all, I have had a similar mentoring experiences before and I knew that this kind of setting for meeting with people – out of academic realm and in friendly relations – will be awesome.